Basel

 Customer journey mapping

-I created a CX journey map to visualize the experience of a museum visitor, which helped realize the greatest opportunity for the product.
+I created a Customer journey map to visualize the experience of a museum visitor, which helped realize the greatest opportunity for the product.

 Mapping information architecture